2025 Ray Aviation Scholarship from Bob Prange

 We are still in need of a webmaster.
 The EAA186.org website needs maintenance so that we can keep our membership informed and up-to-date with announcements, calendar items, membership renewal screens, sign-up sheets, etc. Please let us know if you would like to help in this area.

-We are in the annual Chapter 186 membership renewal process.
-Chapter membership is for the calendar year.
-If you renew now, you will reduce our postage expenses and mailing efforts.
-Click here to renew on line https://eaa186.org/events/eaa- chapter-186-membership-online-application-2025/ and here to order a name tag https://eaa186.org/events/eaa-chapter-186-name-tag-order-form-paypal-only/.
+We are finishing the annual Chapter 186 membership renewal process.
+Chapter 186 membership is for the calendar year.
+If you renew now you will reduce our postage expenses and mailing efforts.
+To renew right now on line and pay by PayPal or Zelle, click here: https://eaa186.org/events/eaa-chapter-186-membership-onlineapplication-2025/.
+Or if you prefer, print and fill in the 2025 membership renewal form in this newsletter and mail it with your payment.
+Or bring your form and payment with you to the Feb 22 meeting.

-Membership Links and Dues from Judy Sparks
+Membership Links and Dues

 URL for Membership: